Woodland plant ID training

 County Wildlife Site Trainee Scheme

-The trainee placements are centred around DBRC’s County Wildlife Site (CWS) monitoring project, which will be entering its sixth year in 2014.
+The trainee placements are centred around DBRC’s County Wildlife Site (CWS) monitoring project.
 There are approximately 2,200 County Wildlife Sites (CWS) in Devon supporting an array of habitats and species.
 The trainees will therefore have the opportunity to become familiar with many of Devon’s most significant wildlife habitats.

 This role is highly suitable to individuals who wish to work in the ecology and conservation sector, and want to increase their expertise and field experience.